Chondral Defects of the Hip (Articular Cartilage Damage) Specialist

 A chondral defect of the hip is a condition that occurs when there is articular cartilage damage.
 The defect and/or damage to the articular cartilage can result in a number of conditions leading to various symptoms.
 Degenerative diseases such as arthritis and osteoarthritis are the most common conditions of the hip in which articular cartilage has suffered damage.
 In some instances, cartilage can potentially wear down and break off or tear away from the bone.
 Femoroacetabular impingement (FAI) can also lead to chondral defects within the joint.
-Austin, Texas orthopedic hip specialist, Dr. Jeff Padalecki specializes in numerous hip conditions, including chondral defects of the hip.
+Austin, Round Rock, and Cedar Park, Texas communities orthopedic hip specialist, Dr. Jeff Padalecki, successfully treats a number of hip conditions, including chondral defects of the hip.

 Normal wear and tear that comes with aging is a common culprit for chondral damage in the hip.
 Damage to the articular cartilage within the hip can also occur as a result of a direct blow to the hip joint, such as with a fall or a traumatic accident (i.e. motor vehicle accident).
 These defects can also result from repetitive motion, overuse, and stress from sports or other activities.

 What are the Symptoms of a Chondral Defects of the Hip?

 The most common symptom of a chondral defect of the hip is pain, which can almost feel like a “catch” within the joint.

 How is a Chondral Defect of the Hip Diagnosed?